 Establishing the paternity of a minor child can be a stressful process, but it is an important milestone for parents and children alike.
 If you are considering filing a paternity case, a single misstep could cost you dearly.

 The attorneys of Bogin, Munns & Munns are experienced with family law issues and could help you resolve your paternity dispute.
 Our firm could lead you every step of the way and make sure that your rights are protected at the same time.
-To learn how a Gainesville paternity case lawyer might be able to help, call for a free consultation.
+To learn how a Gainesville paternity case lawyer might be able to help, call for a consultation.